-The acute inpatient rehabilitation program at St. Charles Hospital is home to Downtown St. Charles, a simulation environment that helps patients to practice real-world skills while still in the hospital setting.
+The acute inpatient rehabilitation program at Catholic Health Physical Therapy and Rehabilitation at St. Charles Hospital is home to Downtown St. Charles, a simulation environment that helps patients to practice real-world skills while still in the hospital setting.

 Specialized Care Across Long Island

-Offered at St. Charles Hospital (Port Jefferson, NY) and Mercy Hospital (Rockville Centre, NY):
+Offered at Catholic Health Physical Therapy and Rehabilitation at St. Charles Hospital (Port Jefferson, NY) and Catholic Health Physical Therapy and Rehabilitation at Mercy Hospital (Rockville Centre, NY):

 - Amputation rehabilitation